Skip to main content

 Brief Summary

-This is a phase II single-arm single-stage study evaluating efficacy and safety of pembrolizumab in combination with a soluble LAG-3 protein, eftilagimod alpha (Efti) and radiotherapy in neoadjuvant treatment of patients with soft tissue sarcomas.
+This is a phase II single-arm single-stage study evaluating efficacy and safety of pembrolizumab in combination with a soluble LAG-3 protein, eftilagimod alfa (Efti) and radiotherapy in neoadjuvant treatment of patients with soft tissue sarcomas.
 This study will determine the pathologic response rate (defined as percentage of tumor hyalinization/fibrosis) to the combination treatment.

 Detailed Description

-Systemic therapy with pembrolizumab and eftilagimod alpha and radiotherapy are administered concurrently.
+Systemic therapy with pembrolizumab and eftilagimod alfa and radiotherapy are administered concurrently.
 Systemic treatment lasts for 9 weeks (study week 1-9).
 Radiation therapy lasts for 5 weeks (5 days per week) in weeks 2-6.
 Surgery takes place 5-6 weeks after completion of radiation therapy (week 11-12).
 Any adjuvant treatment (chemotherapy, immunotherapy, radiation therapy) after surgical treatment is not allowed.
 Patients will be then followed up regularly for a period of 24 months.

 Sex